stevenfvalladares/script-to-boot-usb-windows/README.md

 Script to create bootable Windows USB from Linux terminal
 =========================================================

-Step 1: Download the iso image of the Windows or GNU Linux operating system.
+**Step 1**: Download the iso image of the Windows or GNU Linux operating system.

-Step 2: From Activities we open the Disks utility:
+**Step 2**: From Activities we open the Disks utility:

 ![screenshot 1](./assets/images/screenshot_1.jpg)

-Step 3: There we are going to unmount the USB drive from the system:
+**Step 3**: There we are going to unmount the USB drive from the system:

-Step 4: Once unmounted, we format the USB drive in FAT format and again mount the USB drive to use.
+**Step 4**: Once unmounted, we format the USB drive in FAT format and again mount the USB drive to use.

-Step 5: We run the script to install bootiso and its dependencies.
+**Step 5**: We run the script to install bootiso and its dependencies.

  ```
  sudo ./script.sh